 The Perris Depot

-History of the depot
+History of the Depot

 Built of red brick, the 1892 Santa Fe Railway depot in Perris is a classic example of High Victorian style.
 Built in the Queen Anne architectural style, the depot is still on its original site, substantially unchanged from its original design and construction.

 The property now occupied by the depot was deeded to the California Southern Railroad (predecessor to the Santa Fe Railway) on February 12, 1886 by T.J.
-Fording, one of the the group of San Bernardino businessmen who financed the founding of the town of Perris.
+Fording, one of the group of San Bernardino businessmen who financed the founding of the town of Perris.
 It took another six years before the new depot was completed and presented to the railroad company in 1892.
 Originally intended to be an important stop on a major transcontinental line, this changed before its completion.
 Floods had several times washed out many miles of line southward toward San Diego.
 With the elimination of service to Elsinore and Temecula through Railroad Canyon, the distinction of Perris as a junction point also ended.

 However, a branch line to Hemet opened in 1888, and the depot served as a transfer facility.
 In 1910, underground water was discovered and developed.
 Cultivation of alfalfa became a major commodity of the valley, and the depot and railroad became the focus of intense activity.
 World War II also saw more railroad activity at the depot.
 But, after the war, in 1947 passenger service ended.
 The coming of imported Colorado River water in 1953 and the introduction of White Rose potatoes revived railroad traffic once again.

-Surviving the unpredictable changes during the depot's 100-year history are the names of the leading mercantile houses which existed in the early days of Perris.
+Surviving the unpredictable changes during the depot’s 100-year history are the names of the leading mercantile houses that existed in the early days of Perris.
 Written in lampblack, these pioneer family names can still be seen on the freight house walls, indicating the location where all freight for that business was to be left.

 History courtesy of the PVH&MA